-The membership of the Committee will include at least one member of the Cabinet.
+The membership of the Committee will be 7 Councillors and include at least one member of the Cabinet.
 The Committee will be politically balanced to determine employment matters in respect of Chief Officers.
-It may establish subcommittees for the appointment of Deputy Chief Officers or other relevant officers for the discharge of functions set out below:
+It may establish sub-committees for the appointment of Deputy Chief Officers or other relevant officers for the discharge of functions set out below: